top of page

 Click here for the full story.

 Want to see what we are up to?
-We are looking forward to hosting in-person workshops again this year and will continue virtual lessons too.
+We have hosted two in-person workshops this year and have been actively providing virtual lessons too.

 Click here for information about our programming.